Lindale Winter UIL

 ld

-i debated ld a few times (and won each time). however, i am in no way familiar with all of the ld jargon. remember, i am a policy debater / interp'r.
+i debated ld a few times (and won each time). however, i am in no way familiar with all of the ld jargon. remember, i am first and foremost a policy debater / interp'r.

 okay with whatever. love clash! don't be rude. keep me interested.